MARS reflects real world needs, increasing students’ problem-solving abilities and ability to construe meaning.

 We’ll always stay true to our core principles, but are consistently look to future-proof the program for what’s to come.

-Join us as learning partners including Microsoft, Shopify, Canadian Tire Financial Services, Pepsico and MLSE will be running 2 hour workshops every Wednesday on campus.
+Join us as learning partners including Microsoft, Canadian Tire Bank, Pepsico, Jan Kelley and MLSE will be running 2 hour workshops every Wednesday on campus during first semester.

 If you’re like me, and might be fearful of rejection, all I can say is no one will be disappointed in you trying.
 No one can criticize you for trying.
 As a nervous third-year student, who hadn’t quite made my ‘mark’ yet in University, I am so grateful that I took the risk and applied.
 All I did was try my absolute best, and somehow discovered this whole new world of marketing that I am now so passionate about.
 I honestly don’t know where I’d be now as a new grad if I hadn’t taken that plunge myself.